khval/NallePuh/not-working.md

 	T-zerO-Demo - black screen.

-## Music players
+## Music players and editors

 	303TrackerV0.12 - Black Screen.

 	AHX - DSI error crashes.

 	Beatblox - Black Screen

 	Delitracker 2.32 - do not work, freeze the system.

 	Deluxe Music 2.0 - unstable, crashes in audio.device with DSI error

 	Eagle Player - do not work, freeze the system.

 	FutureComposer - DSI error crashes.

+	Music-X - System freeze.

 	OctamedPLayer - DSI error crashes.

 	THX Sound System 2.3d, crashes badly, no idea why.

 	SoundFX (loads 14%, and crashes with DSI error)

 	Octamed Soundstudio 1.03c does not work, (interrupt routine is not working)  (use Matrix insted.)
 	(Needs investigation, can be working in the future.)